sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 One thing we skimmed over so far is how name hashes are actually computed.

-As mentioned before, all definitions are grouped together by simple name and then hashed as one bucket.
+As mentioned before, all definitions are grouped together by their simple name and then hashed as one bucket.
 If a definition (for example a class) contains other definition then those nested definitions do _not_ contribute to a hash sum.
 The nested definitions will contribute to hashes of buckets selected by their name.